scouten/ericscouten.travel/content/2022/08-17+colorado-utah/03-04-long-way-to-denver/index.md

 bounds = {sw = [39.733, -111.842], ne = [41.793, -104.979]}
 cover = "es-4403-005"
 cover_cdn_key = "img/v1/2022/08/es-4403-005"
-comments = true
+cover_alt = "A wide expanse of dry grassland dotted with sagebrush and yellow wildflowers, bounded by an old wooden picket fence that runs across low rolling hills scattered with pine trees and rocky outcrops, beneath a vast sky filled with wispy cirrus and swelling cumulus clouds." comments = true
 +++